smurthys/smurthys.github.io/engagement/index.md

 with anyone similarly committed.
 To this end, I humbly welcome inquiries from people and institutions that share my vision and values so that together we can build a better society.

-I respectfully ask potential hosts to **carefully read this page and the pages linked below in their entirety prior to starting the engagement process**.
+I respectfully ask potential hosts to **carefully read this page and all pages linked below in their entirety prior to starting the engagement process**.
 The pages are designed to answer upfront as many questions as possible and to address/avoid frequent issues.